fvgm-spec/learn-airflow/README.md

 task1
 ```

-What does the code step by step:
+### What does the code step by step

-Import Statements:
+1. Import Statements:

 `from airflow import DAG`: Import the DAG class, which is the main building block for creating Airflow workflows.
 `from airflow.operators.python import PythonOperator`: Import the PythonOperator, which is a type of operator that allows you to execute arbitrary Python functions as tasks in your DAG.
 `from datetime import datetime`: Import the datetime class to specify the start date for the DAG.

-Defining the Python Function:
+2. Defining the Python Function:

 `def helloWorld()`: Define a Python function called **helloWorld**.
 This function will be executed as a task in the DAG and will print `"Hello World"` to the console when called.

-Creating a DAG:
+3. Creating a DAG:

 `with DAG(dag_id="hello_world_dag"`, `start_date=datetime(2023, 1, 1)`, `schedule_interval="@hourly"`, `catchup=False) as dag`: Create a new DAG with the following parameters:
 * `dag_id`: Assign the DAG a unique identifier, in this case, "hello_world_dag".